 The main difference between these two systems is that active systems come with circulation pumps and controllers.
 Passive systems use a natural circulation process.
 For the most part there should be a backup system, which is handy during a cloudy day or when the demand is simply too much.

-To get started with an Energy Efficient Geysers read the rest of this series, and understand how they operate, because buying a setup that does not fit your needs prevents you from maximizing your savings.
+To get started with Energy-Efficient Geysers read the rest of this series, and understand how they operate because buying a setup that does not fit your needs prevents you from maximizing your savings.
 If you need help, contact us and we can assist you with your setup.